patozgg/C8-backup-toolkit/doc/restore/README.md

 | TaskList     |                   1 |

-Check if all repositories exist in Elasticsearch.
+2.2 Check if all repositories exist in Elasticsearch.
 This configuration must be executed if you start from an empty database.

 ```shell
 curl -X GET "http://localhost:9200/_snapshot/_all?pretty"
 ```

-## 3. Scale down components
+## cale down components
 The idea is to stop all components but keep the PCV.

+3.1 Execute these commands:

 ```shell
 kubectl scale sts/camunda-zeebe --replicas=0
 kubectl scale deploy/camunda-zeebe-gateway --replicas=0